Israel sharing COVID-19 data with Pfizer to help fine-tune vaccine rollout

 Still, the country is in its third lockdown with infection rates remaining high.
 More than half a million cases have been reported and 4,005 people have died in Israel since the pandemic began.

-(Reporting by Ari Rabinovitch, Ludwig Burger, Nikolaj Skydsgaard and Steven Scheer; Editing by Alex Richardson)
+(Reporting by Ari Rabinovitch, Steven Scheer, Ludwig Burger and Nikolaj Skydsgaard; Editing by Alex Richardson)

 ((ari.rabinovitch@thomsonreuters.com; +972-2-632-2202; Reuters Messaging: ari.rabinovitch@thomsonreuters.com@reuters.net))